 Gold mining today

 Gold is currently recognized as one of the most valuable precious metals, though the era of unlimited gold mining is in the past.
 Mining and commodities experts began sounding the alarm bells in 2018 when South African gold mines began to come up short.

 This is a trend that began to echo across world markets.
-In fact, 2019 was the first year on record that gold output actually sank, failing to top the levels reported the previous year.
+2019 was the first recorded year that gold output sank, failing to top the levels reported the previous year.
 Suddenly, it seemed, the existing gold mines were running dry.
 Few new mines were being found and developed.

 Gold mining is a risky endeavor.
 It is costly to finance a mine, and there are few ways to know how valuable it will be.
 This problem is complicated by the fact that most of the remaining active gold mines exist in regions with high levels of social and political instability.

 However, the global demand for gold remains high, and according to experts, that is unlikely to change.